thomasclarke1969/documentation/guides/ios/authentication.md

 * [PHP](https://github.com/layerhq/support/tree/master/identity-services-samples/php)
 *  [Go](https://github.com/layerhq/support/tree/master/identity-services-samples/go)

-There is also a sample backend available as a [Parse module](https://github.com/layerhq/layer-parse-module).
+There is also a sample backend available as a [Parse module](https://github.com/layerhq/layer-parse-module), and a [Ruby Gem](https://rubygems.org/gems/layer-identity_token).

 Please also contact <support@layer.com> if you have any questions.